Aaditya1273/RWA-Exchange/ONECHAIN_INTEGRATION.md

    - Wallet address and balance will be displayed

 2. **Request Test Tokens**
-   - Click "Request Faucet" to get test SUI tokens
+   - Click "Request Faucet" to get test OCT tokens
    - Available only on testnet network
    - Balance will automatically refresh after successful request